ZDYnb/ttgf-BLE_Receiver/docs/info.md

 ## How to test

 Connect the SCuM chip.
 The chip as the BLE receiver’s digital baseband.
-Transmit BLE packets from the SCuM RF front-end and observe decoded packet data on a connected computer via serial output or debugging interface.
+Receive BLE I/Q samples from the SCuM RF front-end and observe decoded packet data on a connected computer via serial output or debugging interface.

 ## External hardware